NoraCodes/nora.codes/content/post/porting-deucalion-to-rust.markdown

 categories:
 - Programming
 - Rust
+description: A quick note on my experience with Rust for game programming.
 ---

 A few months ago, I made a proof-of-concept for an RPG engine based on SFML and the Tiled map editor, called Deucalion.
 Over time, the source code became unwieldy, leaked a great deal of memory, and was nearly impossible to build.
 I ended up spending more time configuring build systems than actually working on the code, and I abandoned it in favor of SBrain and schoolwork.